manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ![Image](https://github.com/user-attachments/assets/7b7436e9-6a57-4432-8713-12a77288ba23)

 ---
-Select installation method for your target OS.
+Step 3: On Ollama's homepage (https://ollama.com/), select installation method for your target OS.
 ---

 For Linux, use the command:
----

 ```ruby
 curl -fsSL https://ollama.com/install.sh | sh